I’ve been thinking recently about “the testimony” — your story of conversion.

 1. Avoid the pain, if it’s still there.

-While they are growing in their healing, the wounds of their youth are still too painful.
 I’ve encountered people with such traumatic pasts that digging around these themes are just a painful exercise.

-Developing your testimony doesn’t have to go that far, and doesn’t have to be that painful.
-Use your discretion in what you want to develop.
-If the emotional pain and scars have disappeared and you can talk about your past as a matter of fact, you may have reached a healthy space to share.
+If the emotional pain and scars have disappeared and you can talk about your past as a matter of fact, you may have reached a healthy space to include those elements in your testimony.

 2. Avoid doctrinal framing